Terms of Business

 We hold professional indemnity insurance which is adequate and appropriate for the matters we act on.
 Our qualifying insurers are:

-Endurance Worldwide Insurance Limited, whose address is 7th Floor, 2 Minster Court, Mincing Lane, London EC3R 7BB.
-Our insurance policy number is B0621PFD036819 Our professional indemnity insurance provides a compulsory minimum level of cover of £3 million.
+Sompo International, a division of Endurance Worldwide Insurance Limited, whose address is 7th Floor, 2 Minster Court, Mincing Lane, London EC3R 7BB.
+Our insurance policy number is LPI105636407 Our professional indemnity insurance provides a compulsory minimum level of cover of £3 million.
 The insurance covers our practice carried on from our offices in England and Wales and will extend to acts or omissions wherever in the world they occur.

 In the event of a banking failure it is unlikely that the firm would be held liable for any losses of client account money.